2 kilograms floury white potatoesBintje, Idaho, Sebago etc.

-Mash Potato, sounds like a recipe right there doesn’t it.
-Pretty simple dish to prepare, one would think, yet based on the amount of times I have ordered it and received something closer to cemented or watered potato, I thought it appropriate that we put a proper mashed potato recipe out there.
-That and the fact that we receive countless emails requesting us to.
+Mash potatoes should be a pretty simple dish to prepare, yet countless times I have ordered mashed potatoes and received something closer to cemented or watered potato.
+Therefore I thought it would be appropriate to put a proper creamy mashed potatoes recipe out there.

 - Peel and cut the potatoes into 1 cm (1/2 inch) slices.

 - Place in pot of cold salted water and put on to boil.

 - Place cream and milk in small saucepan and slowly warm.

 - Once the potatoes are boiling, reduce the heat slightly and cook until they start to fall apart in the pot.

 - Strain well (allow to sit in strainer for 1 minute)

 - Potatoes can be transferred to a large mixing bowl and mashed, or preferably put through a mouli into a large mixing bowl.

 - Once all the lumps have been mashed out of the potatoes, turn the cream and milk up to boil (keep an eye on it, as soon as it starts to boil, remove from the heat).

 - Meanwhile, using a sturdy whisk, whisk the potatoes vigorously with the butter.